justmeloic/flowgen/README.md

 - **Intelligent File Processing:** Upload existing documentation files (e.g., text, Markdown) and let FlowGen analyze and diagram them.
 - **Real-Time Diagram Preview:** See your diagrams update instantly as you refine your descriptions.
 - **Versatile Export Options:** Download generated diagrams in various formats to fit your documentation needs.
-- **Distributed Monolith Architecture:** Experience a robust and efficient system, optimized for both performance and maintainability.
+- **Modular Monolith Architecture:** Experience a robust and efficient system, optimized for both performance and maintainability.
 - **User Friendly Interface**: easy to use and designed for all kind of user.
 - **Engine selection**: choose the diagram engine that you want to use.

 ## 🏗️ System Architecture

-FlowGen is built using a **distributed monolith** architecture, which offers the benefits of both monolithic and microservices architectures.
+FlowGen is built using a **modular monolith** architecture, which offers the benefits of both monolithic and microservices architectures.
 This means the application is structured as a single deployable unit, but internally, it's composed of distinct, loosely coupled services that communicate with each other.

 **Components:**